-Brady Bunch House Is Now for Sale for $1.85 Million
+Brady Bunch House Is Now for Sale for $1.88 Million

 "We're not going to accept the first big offer from a developer who wants to tear it down," listing agent Ernie Carswell told the Los Angeles Times.
 "We're going to wait a few days, in case there are others who want to purchase it as an investment to preserve it."

+Scores of people, including members of the press, flocked to the house after news of its sale spread.

-"We're preparing for an avalanche," he said.
+"We're preparing for an avalanche," Carswell said.
 "Emails, telephone calls—we may see upwards of 500 calls a day."

 Property records show that the home was last put on the market, for a week and for an asking price of $2 million, in 2008.